 Instead of reacting emotionally, we encourage you to make smart, logical decisions pertaining to your business.

 If you’re dealing with a deprecated demand in your industry, it probably does make sense to reduce your media spend.
-But this does not mean you should completely halt all your marketing.
+But this does not mean you should completely halt all of your marketing.

 Instead of pulling the plug on your SEO, you should react to what the market is doing and adapt to the situation.